MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-cluster-nodetypes.md

 <properties
-   pageTitle="Relationship of Service Fabric Node Types to Virtual Machine Scale Set (VMSS) | Microsoft Azure" description="Relationship of Service Fabric Node Types to Virtual Machine Scale Set (VMSS), Learn how to RDP into a Virtual Machine Scale Set (VMSS) instance or a Cluster Nodes." services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Relationship of Service Fabric Node Types to Virtual Machine Scale Sets | Microsoft Azure" description="Relationship of Service Fabric Node Types to Virtual Machine Scale Sets, Learn how to RDP into a VM Scale Set instance or a cluster node." services="service-fabric" documentationCenter=".net" authors="ChackDan"